eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/5-catalog.md

 # Fetching provider's Catalog

-The catalog API is the first request in this sequence that passes through the dataspace.
+The catalog API is the first request in this sequence that passes through the Dataspace.
 It is executed by the Data Consumer against her own Control Plane and triggers the retrieval of a catalog from a specified Data Provider.
 The request looks like this: